|

 teach them much in the art of condescension.
 Call any

-voice that sounds as if it’s addressing a five year old,
+computerized voice that sounds as if it’s addressing a

-telling you that after leaving your message (“please
+five year old, telling you that after leaving your

-art form over there.
-“Surveilling”, “obsessing” and “dissing”.
+an art form over there.
+“Surveilling”, “obsessing” and

 Even the simplest verbs aren’t safe from the

-no good reason.
-Since when did the simple word “confess”
+for no good reason.
+Since when did the simple word

-become “’fess up”?
+“confess” become “’fess up”?
 Are they just bored?
-Do they feel
+Do

 Then there’s the old “trousers” versus “pants” thing.